Looking for the best pulse oximeter? This guide is here to help you choose the right one - and help show you the best price you can get it for.

 On the face of it, this is a slightly chunky (3.8cm/1.5in) black polished thumb-ring.
 A second glance shows you it’s no piece of jewellery though – the discrete built in display giving the game away.
 Inside the dark pebble is a rechargeable battery providing up to 16 hours of recording, at 1s intervals, of blood oxygen, pluse (BPM), and motion.
 All your data can be synced over Bluetooth 4 to your App or desktop (the latter offering printing or PDF export).
 The ring can also be set to vibrate should it drop below the level of your choice.
 Marketed as an alternative for wrist-worn alternatives, this certainly seems more convenient, though the outlay is considerably more than a simple ‘dumb’ finger measure, but if you’re monitoring your sleep this is an excellent choice (you can also use it without removing nail varnish too, if that’s important to you!).

 Monitoring blood-oxygen levels is useful for athletes, especially mountaineers who have to be sure they’re coping with dropping oxygen levels at altitude.
 While the Garmin’s built in monitor is not medical grade, it can certainly help provide an insight, and of course is complemented by heart rate, body energy, hydration, sleep and stress monitoring among others.
 The watch also boasts GPS and coaching features to help you train, as well as contactless payments a music player (if you provide compatible headphones).
-All that is before you pair with a smart phone for notifications and more, making this a very handy way to keep yourself moving in places you wouldn’t take your phone though, so if you’re thinking of getting a smart watch and want to follow blood oxygen then, yes, this doesn’t claim to be medical quality, but it’s still a feature many more expensive smart watches lack (I’m looking at you, Apple).
+All that is before you pair with a smart phone for notifications and more, making this a very handy way to keep yourself moving in places you wouldn’t take your phone though, so if you’re thinking of getting a smart watch and want to follow blood oxygen then, yes, this doesn’t claim to be medical quality, but it’s still a feature many more expensive smart watches lack (though Apple has at last caught up with this).
 This version has a 45mm face, but there is a smaller Garmin Vivoactive 4S version with a 40mm face too.

 Some parents will baulk at the cost of a device with an 18-month lifespan (once your baby hits 25lbs or 11kg, they’ve outgrown it), but for nervous first-time parents this product can provide significant peace of mind, and makes it possible to move the baby into its own room sooner.
 The ‘sock’ (there are three in the box, washable, and of increasing size), sends data from its pulse oximeter to a base station via Bluetooth and, if all is within parameters, the flat puck like base station glows a reassuring green.
 If there is cause for alarm it’ll turn red and you’ll be notified by and alarm and by your smart phone.
 A nice tough is that a yellow warning just plays a nursery rhyme, before going the whole red, but given the price of this device, it might only really make sense for those whose pediatricians have detected specific concerns like apnea.
 It’s also wise to buy from a trusted store that will accept returns if the baby’s skin reacts badly to the sock.